fauna/faunadb-python/README.rst

 Its possible to observe each query's metrics by providing an "observer" callback.

-More information on metrics is available in the `FaunaDB Documentation <https://docs.fauna.com/fauna/current/learn/understanding/billing#perquery>`_.
+More information on query metrics is available in the `FaunaDB Documentation <https://docs.fauna.com/fauna/current/learn/understanding/billing#perquery>`_.

 Here is a simple example: